If the 20s are a time for gathering work experience and self-knowledge, the 30s often bring turning points.

 This is the second of a series of special columns dedicated to exploring Generations at Work: the decades of our work lives – what it’s like to live them and to work in teams with people in that age group.
 Never has it been more important to make the most of each generation’s strengths – and to work effectively together.

 Consider this an interactive adventure: we’d like to hear your reactions and experiences.
 Whatever your age, tell us how you see your generation at work – and your advice for forging strong teams of all ages.
 If you missed the newsletter on work lives in our 20s, click here to catch up.

 If you talk with people in their 30s, you often hear echoes of the famous first lines in the Charles Dickens novel “A Tale of Two Cities.”

-These are the best of times: Many 30-somethings have found rewarding work, adventure and relationships for life.
+These are the best of times: Many 30-somethings have found rewarding work, adventure, and relationships for life.

 These can also feel like the worst of times: No perfect niche in a tight job market.
 Questioning your path.
 College debt.
-Juggling the deepening demands of career with a treasured family life.
+Juggling the deepening demands of a career with a treasured family life.

 “I’m 35 and I feel pulled in every direction,” said Marianne Zickuhr Lewis, executive director of a historic-preservation advocacy organization.
 “Marriage, buying a house, considering parenthood… and at the same time asking myself if this job is my true calling in life.”

 “I have a demanding job in finance and I’m also a single father of two children,” said Jesse Mindel, 38, a leader at an energy-management company.
 “Our challenge is to use our time wisely and efficiently.”